 Each year, the Council of Graduate Schools and ProQuest Dissertations Publishing recognize dissertations that make an unusually significant contribution to their fields.
 Michigan Tech may nominate one candidate in each field.

-- Each department or school may nominate one candidate in either or both of the above eligible fields.
+- Each department or college may nominate one candidate in either or both of the above eligible fields.
 Each unit may create its own selection process for its nominee.

-Eligible fields in 2020 will be Mathematics, Physical Sciences and Engineering; and Social Sciences.
+Eligible fields in 2023 will be Biological/Life Sciences and Humanities and Fine Arts (including history).

-A nomination packet must include the following required items:
+A nomination packet must be submitted by the department chair or college dean and include the following required items (PDF format):

 - three letters addressing the significance and quality of the nominee's dissertation